6 exercises for people with diabetes

 🏊♀️ Swimming

-This aerobic exercise has the particularly benefit of being kind to your feet, compared with walking or jogging.
+This aerobic exercise has the particular benefit of being kind to your feet, compared with walking or jogging.
 This has particular implications in people with diabetes, who need to avoid all types of foot injury.

 Foot injuries in diabetes are slow to heal—due in part to reduced blood flow in the small blood vessels of the extremities—and prone to infection—due to elevated blood glucose levels.
 Swimming is ideal for obese type 2 diabetes patients because it relieves pressure on joints and allows for free and easy movement.